 Although considered a romance, the story of a young high school couple is moving and takes the emotions of teenagers seriously.
-Theodore Finch (Justice Smith) and Violet Markey (Elle Fanning) meet each other at a very vulnerable moment.
-Their friendship grows into a deep attachment portraying the impact of love and attention and what it can do for a person going through dark times.
+Theodore Finch (Justice Smith) and Violet Markey (Elle Fanning) meet each other at a very vulnerable time in their lives.
+Their friendship grows into a deep attachment portraying the impact of love and attention and what it can do for a person going through challenging times.
 What the film leaves us with is the realization that not everyone is what they seem, and one never knows unless they actually make an effort to be present in the other person’s life.
-It also shows how the concept of coping with grief and trauma changes with time and life experiences.
+Furthermore, it highlights that the process of coping with grief and trauma changes with time and life experiences.

 1. Evelyn (2018)

 We end this list with another documentary.
-‘Evelyn’ is directed by British filmmaker Orlando von Einsiedel and centers around his own family.
-Thirteen years before this film was made, Orlando’s brother Evelyn had committed suicide.
+Directed by British filmmaker Orlando von Einsiedel, ‘Evelyn’ is a series that centers around his own family.
+Thirteen years before this film was made, Orlando’s brother Evelyn had died by suicide.
 The film centers around how Orlando’s family has learned to cope with the tragedy.
 The entire family takes long walks to the places Evelyn used to walk around when he was alive, and that is how they remember him.
-The film points out to us how a case of suicide does not only affect a single individual but also about his family in the severest form of ways.
-Orlando must be praised for his courage in putting up this sensitive aspect of his family for the entire world to learn a lesson from.
+The film points out to us how a case of suicide does not only affect a single individual but also their family and loved ones.
+Orlando must be praised for his courage in putting up this sensitive aspect of his family for the entire world to learn from.

 If you are thinking about suicide or just need to talk to someone, you can speak to someone by calling the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) and or by texting HOME to 741741, the Crisis Text Line.
 And here are suicide helplines outside the US.